IWC Cal.89 18ct Pink Gold 1961

 The Strap and Buckle

-The watch is fitted with a high quality Hirsch brown lizard strap and a Hirsch gold plated buckle which we feel suits the watch perfectly.
+The watch is fitted with a high quality Hirsch brown lizard strap and a Hirsch pink gold-plated buckle which we feel suits the watch perfectly.
 However, if a different colour or different style strap is preferred please let us know and we will do our best to provide your choice, free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin and can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.

 The Box and Papers